icub3d/z3-rs/part_03_optimizer/README.md

     *   These are optional.
 The optimizer tries to satisfy as many as possible.
     *   You can assign **weights** to soft constraints.
 Z3 will minimize the sum of weights of *unsatisfied* soft constraints.
     *   This is useful for problems where perfect solutions might not exist, or where you want to express preferences.
+    *   **Important:** Soft constraints with the **same group ID** have their penalties summed together as a single objective.
+Soft constraints with **different group IDs** are treated as separate objectives and optimized lexicographically (first objective, then second, etc.).
+To get weighted preference behavior, use the same group ID for all related soft constraints.

 ## Code Walkthrough